"The Wake of the Wind & Tidewater"

 Dom Pérignon (Champagne Gift)

-zone of getting lost in a high-tech shuffle by an imposing threat of
+and in a zone of getting lost in a high-tech shuffle by an imposing

-to study the landscape and hold true to the art.
-Once again his reputation
+his time to study the landscape and hold true to the art.
+Once again

-for free form calligraphy and miniatures came to the fore, through human
+his reputation for free form calligraphy and miniatures came to the

 A calligraphy crisp and romantic with starburst highlights, and the

-the first time you looked through the other end of a telescope.
-A 19th
+you got the first time you looked through the other end of a telescope.

-Century trick of the eye brought to you by the mind and the heart of a
+A 19th Century trick of the eye brought to you by the mind and the heart

-mystic artisan, soon seen when these tiny murals are held to the light.
+of a mystic artisan, soon seen when these tiny murals are held to the

 In closing the decade, day by day the compass was pointing towards building